Exact holographic tensor networks for the Motzkin spin chain: Introduction

 At temperatures approaching absolute zero, criticality is of a quantum nature and is a focal point of interest for low-temperature many-body physics.
 At such quantum critical points, long-range quantum fluctuations and correlations allow the system to sustain emergent large-scale quantum behavior (see e.g. Ref.~\cite{sachdev2011quantum}).
 Such phenomena have been observed in many experiments, including in magnetic systems where quantum critical behavior may develop when a magnetic transition is driven by changes in chemical doping~\cite{lohneysen1994non}, pressure~\cite{julian1996normal}, external fields~\cite{grigera2001magnetic} and other system parameters.

-In recent years, a lot of attention has been given to the detailed description of scale-invariant ground states of quantum systems.
-This is a particularly challenging problem since such systems are typically highly entangled, and harder to study than gapped generic ground states with short-range correlations.
+A major current challenge is therefore the detailed description of scale-invariant ground states of quantum systems.
+This is a particularly difficult problem since such systems are typically highly entangled, and harder to study than gapped generic ground states with short-range correlations.

 A recent promising approach to simulating many-body states is via so-called tensor networks.
 Tensor network notation~\cite{Orus2014,bridgeman2017hand} offers a convenient graphical representation of the entanglement structure of many-body quantum states.
 A particularly simple class of 1D tensor networks, particularly useful for describing spin-chains with finite range correlations, are known as {\it matrix product states} (MPS).
 These were introduced in Ref.~\cite{fannes1992finitely}, and are the variational class of states used in White's {\it density matrix renormalization group} (DMRG) numerical procedure ~\cite{White1992}, arguably the most successful tool for numerical investigation of quantum phases in 1D.
 Another class of tensor network states, known as the {\it multi-scale entanglement renormalization ansatz} (MERA) \cite{Vidal2008MERA}, was proposed by Vidal~\cite{Vidal2007ER} to be specially tailored for describing quantum critical points.